Food from Haig Road Market & Food Centre

 Opening hours: Daily 11am to 9:30pm

 Featured on Netflix’s Street Food, Traditional Haig Road Putu Piring is often spotted with a queue that doesn’t seem to end.
-The putu piring ($2.50 for five pieces) here doesn’t disappoint; the rice cake is soft and crumbly, encasing a sweet gula melaka filling that oozes out upon the first bite.
+The Original Putu Piring ($2.50 for five pieces) here doesn’t disappoint; the rice cake is soft and crumbly, encasing a sweet gula melaka filling that oozes out upon the first bite.
 The cakes are also made to order, so be ready to wait for a while.
+For more flavours such as Coconut, Chocolate, and Durian flavours, visit their other location in a nearby Geylang Serai coffeeehop!

 Unit number: #01-18